 The purpose of an MQA file is to take a fully fledged hi-res audio track and compress it into a file size similar to MP3.
 The result is a hi-res track that can be easily streamed over most mobile and home networks.

 It's this format that has enabled Tidal Masters, the hi-res audio section of Tidal.
-It's currently only available on the Tidal desktop app, however.

 What do I need to play it?